eoshackathonlondon/wings/README.md

 Github eosio-project-boilerplate-simple (https://github.com/EOSIO/eosio-project-boilerplate-simple) contains the UI and Smart Contract code, as well as setup scripts which will initialise and start all the necessary components.

-The sample DApp demonstrates storing data in multi index table and retrieving this data into the web based UI.
-NoteChain is a simple note taking application, where notes are tied to user accounts.
-For this example, all accounts are pre-created by scripts and the account details are displayed at the bottom of the NoteChain UI.
+The sample DApp demonstrates storing data in multi index table and retrieving this data into the web based UI. wings is a simple note taking application, where notes are tied to user accounts.
+For this example, all accounts are pre-created by scripts and the account details are displayed at the bottom of the wings UI.

 Each account can then be used to add a note to the blockchain.
 The individual notes are saved in a multi-index table and for simplicity are of fixed width.
 Each account may have one note attached to it, adding a note to an account with an existing note will replace the existing note with a new note.